< Previous | Contents | Next >

 THIS TEXT IS ENTERED ENTIRELY

-IN LOWER CASE CHARACTERS
+IN LOWER CASE CHARACTERSA>

 What a lie!
 The text that we did initially enter in lower case is now in uppercase.
 This is because ED automatically converts all lower case characters into upper case after they are entered, unless we instruct otherwise.
 The commands to turn this translation on and off are:

-U Turn lower to upper translation on
+U Turn lower to upper translation on -U Turn lower to upper translation off

 To ensure that lower case remains lower case -U should be entered in command mode, before Insert mode is selected, ie: